Aayi’s cooking tips

 - While cooking pulav, wash the rice in water and spread it on a cloth or paper for drying.
 Leave it for around 15-30 min.
 This makes the rice grains separate.

-- While cooking pulav in kadai (i mean not using cooker), do not mix the ingredients frequently, if u mix it, the rice becomes paste.
+- While cooking pulav in kadhai (i mean not using cooker), do not mix the ingredients frequently, if u mix it, the rice becomes paste.
 So after 10-15 min of cooking, just open the lid and have a look.
 If you feel it is cooked, gently mix the contents once or twice.

 - Use water always in 1(rice) : 2 (water) for pulav.
 After 10-15min of cooking, if u feel water is less, just add little water.